xcape-io/PyProps/GuizeroProps/PyTeletextProp/README.md

 See [INSTALLATION.md](.../INSTALLATION.md) and as a good habit is the PyProps folder is `/home/pi/Room/Props/PyProps`

 ### Dependencies
-If you don't install the whole PyProps library, you will have to fulfill the  *PyTeletextProps* requirements:
+If you don't install the whole PyProps library, you will have to fulfill the  *PyTeletextProp* requirements:
 * `PyProps/core/GuizeroProps.py`
 * `PyProps/core/PropsData.py`
 * `PyProps/core/PropsApp.py`